usi-star/prevent/README.md

 ### Folder: Results
 ### Summary

-> This folder contains a set of scripts consolidating and presenting the final results of the experiments.
+> This folder contains a set of scripts consolidating and presenting the final results of the experiments provided in the paper.

 ### Prerequisites:
 - OS: tested on macOS Catalina
 - Python version=3.7
 - Pip version=22.0.4

-### Environment
+### 1. cd Results
+### 2. Initialize the environment

     # Activate the environment
     source venv/bin/activate